-Pfizer Inc. (PFE) isn’t liable for the breast-cancer death of a woman who died after taking menopause drugs made by the company’s units, a Connecticut jury ruled in a victory for defense lawyers at Kaye Scholer LLP, Nelson Mullins Riley & Scarborough LLP and Snell & Wilmer LLP.
+Pfizer Inc. (PFE:US) isn’t liable for the breast-cancer death of a woman who died after taking menopause drugs made by the company’s units, a Connecticut jury ruled in a victory for defense lawyers at Kaye Scholer LLP, Nelson Mullins Riley & Scarborough LLP and Snell & Wilmer LLP.

 Jurors in federal court in Bridgeport deliberated about five hours over two days before finding Pfizer’s Wyeth unit provided proper warnings about the health risks of its Prempro hormone-replacement pill to Lynn Moss.
 The 62-year-old nurse died in December 2006 “after a protracted battle with breast cancer,” according to court filings.

 Kaye Scholer product liability partners Pamela Yates and Andrew Solow served as co-trial counsel for Wyeth, along with David Dukes of Nelson Mullins and Kelly Evans of Snell & Wilmer.
 Yates and Dukes were co-lead trial counsel, Kaye Scholer said.

 Nelson Mullins partners Mark Jones, Michael Hogue, Amanda Witt and Eric Paine also participated.

 Other firms from Pfizer’s Legal Alliance, including DLA Piper LLP and Skadden Arps Slate Meagher & Flom LLP, assisted the trial team and are involved in the overall defense of Hormone Therapy litigation, Kaye Scholer said in a statement.